Guide to warehouse slotting strategies

 Chaotic vs. fixed slotting

-Fixed slotting is a warehouse slotting method where you assign a specific space to each product.
+• Fixed slotting: Each product is assigned a specific space.
 During inventory replenishment, you replace each SKU in its designated slot on the shelf.
-You can keep a map of the warehouse with the slots for each item.

-With the chaotic slotting method, items don’t have set slots.
+• Chaotic slotting: Items don’t have set slots.
 When an item comes in, you assign it to the most appropriate space available.
-To manage a chaotic inventory management system, you’ll need warehouse management software.
+This requires warehouse management software to track inventory locations.

 Why warehouse slotting is essential for eCommerce companies